day-glow/nnext/README.md

-# nnext
+# nnext -->
-Randomly select the order or numbers for a group to go in
+Randomly select the order or numbers for a group to go in!